 The Cairngorms National Park is the largest National Park in the UK, encompassing areas of Highland, Aberdeenshire, Moray and Angus.
-A Scottish Government consultation is taking place to extend the boundary into Perthshire.
+A Scottish Government consultation is taking place to extend the boundary into Perthshire, towards the end of 2010.

 Planning in the Cairngorms National Park is unique.
 It involves the Cairngorms National Park Authority (CNPA) working alongside the Local Authorities, who continue to deal with many of the planning applications within their respective areas.
 All planning applications submitted must comply with all the policies in the Cairngorms National Park Local Plan (once adopted) and any relevant Supplementary Guidance.